together, we can build a world free of gender and racial discrimination

 Board Member, Creative and Digital Director

 Isabel is a Graphic Designer originally from Madrid, Spain.
 With a background in Psychology, she has worked in a range of fields: teacher, interpreter, therapist, social worker, advocate.
 Ultimately she became a Graphic Designer in 2013 and today she enjoys combining her human rights interest with her creative work.

-Geraldine Pearson (radio host), Lizzie Hagstedt (Music composer), Melissa Pinsly (Creative consultant), Franklin Zitter (Editor), Amy Lawday (Associate Director), Alice Millar (Cinematographer), Carmen Sutton (Line Producer and still photographer), Mick O’Connor (audio producer), Samantha Reichman (video producer), Maya Cozier (graduating from Film of Visual Arts), Clifford Lane (VO & sound design), Roded Leviathan (composer), Ricky Sutton (web guru), Leeron Reiter (film editor), Bianca Barattini (graphic designer).
+Celine Rosenthal (radio producer, Director), Lizzie Hagstedt (Music composer), Melissa Pinsly (Creative consultant), Franklin Zitter (Editor), Amy Lawday (Associate Director), Alice Millar (Cinematographer), Carmen Sutton (Line Producer and still photographer), Mick O’Connor (audio producer), Samantha Reichman (video producer), Maya Cozier (graduating from Film of Visual Arts), Clifford Lane (VO & sound design), Roded Leviathan (composer), Ricky Sutton (web guru), Leeron Reiter (film editor), Bianca Barattini (graphic designer).
 Thank you also to the Womanity Foundation who welcomed us in the Womanity family.